 Ahh, the famous myth of 35-hour French work week.
-And combined with France’s legendary holidays, no wonder so many overworked North Americans dream about moving here.
+And combined with France’s legendary holidays and work benefits, no wonder so many overworked North Americans dream about moving here.
 But if you are dreaming of moving to France to achieve that illusory work-life balance, you should be aware that the typical French work day is an adventure in myth and reality.

 So let me just debunk this right here: most French people do not work only 35 hours a week.
 Maybe if they are government workers, or in specialized fields like teachers, pilots, or train operators.
 For everybody else, they fall into one of two categories: those that count their hours and those who don’t.
 Regular office workers don’t count their hours (Eg. accountants, engineers, HR officers, IT technicians, etc.).
 These white-collar workers are known as Cadres and are usually “at work” way more than 35 hours.